kenan456/Weather-App/README.md

 # Weather Forecast - React Web App

-*Weather Forecast* is a sleek and intuitive React web application that provides real-time weather information for cities around the world.
+A sleek and intuitive React web application that provides real-time weather information for cities around the world.
 The app leverages data from two powerful APIs — the **OpenWeatherMap API** and the **GeoDB Cities API** — to offer accurate weather forecasts and city search functionality.

 ## Features